Vornado Realty Trust (VNO) Shares Down Despite Recent Market Volatility

-Vornado Realty Trust (NYSE: VNO)’s stock price has decreased by -4.69 compared to its previous closing price of 18.76. however, the company has experienced a -8.78% decrease in its stock price over the last five trading days.
+Vornado Realty Trust (NYSE: VNO)’s stock price has decreased by -4.79 compared to its previous closing price of 16.07.
+However, the company has seen a fall of -14.43% in its stock price over the last five trading days.
 Barron’s reported on 02/14/23 that Big Manhattan Landlord’s Joint Venture Defaults on $450M Loan.
 What It Means.

 Is It Worth Investing in Vornado Realty Trust (NYSE: VNO) Right Now?